mholling/nswtopo/README.markdown

 The software can be downloaded from [github](https://github.com/mholling/nswtopo).
 It is best to download from the latest [tagged version](https://github.com/mholling/nswtopo/tags) as this should be stable.
 You only need to download the script itself, `nswtopo.rb`.
 Download by clicking the 'ZIP' button, or simply copying and pasting the script out of your browser.

 You will first need to create a directory for the map you are building.
-Running the script will result in a number of image files representing various map layers, so a directory is needed to contain them.
+Running the script will result in a various image files being downloaded, so a directory is needed to contain them.

+Most likely, you will also want to create a map configuration file called `config.yml` in order to customise your map.
+(This format of this file is [YAML](http://en.wikipedia.org/wiki/YAML), though you don't really need to know this.)
+This is a simple text file and can be edited with Notepad or whatever text editor you use.
+Save this file in your map directory as `config.yml` (be sure not to use `config.yml.txt` by mistake).

 ## Specifying the Map Bounds

-The simplest way to create a map is to trace out your desired area using Google Earth.
+The simplest way to create a map is to trace out your desired area using Google Earth (or other equivalent mapping program).
 Use the 'Polygon' tool to mark out the map area, then save this polygon in KML format as `bounds.kml` in the directory you created for your map.
 When running the script (see below), your bounds file will be automatically detected and a map produced using the default scale and settings.
+You can also specify the bounds file explicitly in your configuration file:

+    bounds: bounds.gpx

+If you are using a waypoints file to mark rogaine control locations, you can use the same file to automatically fit your map around the control locations.
+In this case you should also specify a margin in millimetres (defaults to 15mm) between the outermost controls and edge of the map:

+    bounds: controls.kml
+    margin: 15

-Alternatively, create and edit a configuration text file called `config.yml` which will contain the bounds of the area you want mapped.
-(This format of this file is [YAML](http://en.wikipedia.org/wiki/YAML), though you don't really need to know this.)
-Specify the map bounds in UTM by providing the UTM zone (54, 55 or 56 for NSW) and minimum and maximum eastings and northings, as follows:
+Alternatively, specify the map bounds in UTM by providing the UTM zone (54, 55 or 56 for NSW) and minimum and maximum eastings and northings, as follows:

     zone: 55
     eastings: